What is Ohio Corporation Foreign Qualification

 If the Registration Documents do not conform exactly to state of Ohio requirements they will be rejected.

-You may subsequently amend the Registration Documents for your Ohio Foreign Corporation but you will have to pay a fee to
+you may amend the registration documents for your Ohio Foreign Corporation but you will have to pay a fee to

 the state of Ohio in order to make the changes official.